ayufan-research/gigabyte-m32u-ddcctl/README.md

 The vendor codes are equal for HID and DDC/CI, as HID device effectively encapsulates DDC/CI communication.

-This repository contains a fix for [ddcctl (OSX)](https://github.com/kfix/ddcctl] to allow control various aspects of the monitor.
+- This repository contains a fix for [ddcctl (OSX)](https://github.com/kfix/ddcctl] to allow control various aspects of the monitor - to be used on Intel MAC
+- This repository contains a fix for [m1ddc (OSX)](https://github.com/waydabber/m1ddc]
+  to allow control various aspects of the monitor - to be used on M1 MAC

 The change can easily be adapted to [ddccontrol](https://github.com/ddccontrol/ddccontrol) or [gbmonctl](https://github.com/kelvie/gbmonctl).